 Whether you’re heading to Vegas to find excitement on the casino floor, catch one of the city’s famous live shows, dive into the world-famous dining scene, or simply chill out by the pool, you’ll find this city is one that aims to be accessible to all.
 Accommodations and attractions here are especially well designed for guests arriving in wheelchairs.
 An impressive number of tours to the nearby areas such as the Grand Canyon are wheelchair friendly as well.

-Said to be the most accessible city in Europe, Barcelona beckons all who seek to have fun.
+Said to be the most accessible city in Europe, Barcelona beckons all who seek to enjoy the city’s many wondrous sights.
 The vast majority of metro stations and all buses are wheelchair accessible.
-Even the ancient medieval quarter is relatively easy to navigate in a wheelchair, and keeping city beaches accessible to everyone is of chief importance and part of the welcoming Catalan culture.
+Even the ancient medieval quarter is relatively easy to navigate by wheelchair, and keeping city beaches accessible to everyone is of chief importance to the locals and part of the welcoming Catalan culture.

 Mostly flat and with lots of newly constructed buildings and broad streets and sidewalks, the capital of Germany is an easy town to roam around.
-You won’t encounter any difficulties visiting famous landmarks such as the Berlin Wall and the Brandenburg Gate, and you’ll find public transport to be extremely efficient, impeccably clean, and wonderfully accessible.
+You won’t encounter any difficulties visiting famous landmarks such as the Berlin Wall, Brandenburg Gate, even the Reichstag.
+And you’ll likely find public transport to be extremely efficient, impeccably clean, and wonderfully accessible!